yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 ## Security Groups
 Attached to network interfaces
-Multiple SG can be associated with an interface and a single SG cna be associated with many interfaces **All** rules are evaluated at once, no order
+Multiple SG can be associated with an interface and a single SG can be associated with many interfaces **All** rules are evaluated at once, no order
 There is a **default implicit DENY**
 SG cannot **explicitly** deny traffic